-Best Drugstore: Dickinson's Enhanced Witch Hazel Hydrating Toner with Rosewater
+Dickinson's Witch Hazel Hydrating Toner with Rosewater

 It would be a travesty to write a witch hazel story and not include Dickinson’s.
 This toner is the OG in its category, but the traditional formula was recently tweaked to omit drying alcohol and include hyaluronic acid, making it much less irritating.
 It’s cheap and cheerful and makes for a great skin-softening treatment before serums and moisturizers.